Chemical engineers design, develop and operate equipment and processes used to manufacture chemicals and products.

 Chemical engineers in demand

-There has been an increase in the number of chemical engineers but still not enough to meet demand.
-Though demand is best for experienced engineers, there are good opportunities for graduates.
+The number of chemical engineers is increasing but there are still not enough to meet demand.
+Demand is highest for experienced engineers, but there are still good opportunities for graduates.

-The job of chemical engineer is on Immigration New Zealand's long-term skill shortage list, which means the Government is actively encouraging skilled workers from overseas to move to New Zealand.
+Chemical engineer and the related job industrial engineer (process) appear on Immigration New Zealand's long-term skill shortage list.
+This means the Government is actively encouraging skilled chemical engineers from overseas to work in New Zealand.

-Growing need for chemical engineers in water infrastructure upgrade
+Opportunities for chemical engineers in water infrastructure and chemical products

 Work across a range of industries

-Some chemical engineers work for city or district councils, or at universities or other research institutes.
+Some chemical engineers work for city or district councils, or at universities or research institutes.

 Progression and specialisations